MarcoCicognani/MeetixOS/README.md

 # MeetiX OS

 **MeetiX OS** is an operating system for the intel x86 platform.
-The kernel of the system is mostly derived from the ** Ghost Kernel** of **Max Schlüssel**, in fact, most of the features (at kernel level) are the same, for the moment.
+The kernel of the system is mostly derived from the ** Ghost Kernel** of **Max Schlüssel**, in fact, most of the features (at kernel level) are the same at the moment.
 I called my derivation of the Ghost kernel "**EvangelionNG**"; this bizarre name is a composite word, where Evangelion (** not the anime :-)**) means **Good News** and the appendix **NG** means **New Generation**, the resultant means of the name is ***New Generation of Good News***.
-The motives of this name date back to the birth of the project, where taken by enthusiasm, I decided to call "** MeetiX**" my own OS because it had to become something mythical in the eyes of those who used it (I was about 14 years old at the time), the kernel, instaed, must have been something superb too and bring new things to the already crowded and consolidated world of kernels.
+The reasons of this name date back to the birth of the project, when taken by the enthusiasm, I decided to call "** MeetiX**" my own OS because it had to become something mythical for the eyes of those who used it (I was about 14 years old at the time), the kernel, instaed, must have been something superb too and bring new things to the already crowded and consolidated world of kernels.
 The kernel is written in **C++**/**C**/**Assembly** like most of the userspace applications, commands, servers and libraries.
-I started this project four years ago as a joke, but now is a really research project for me and my IT culture.
-The sources are released under the GPL3 licence.
+I started this project four years ago as a joke, but now is a real research project for me and my IT culture.
+The sources are released under the **GPL3 licence**.
 ****

 # Kernel Features